gaopengcuhk/Container/README.md

 Internship Chance:

 I am going to join Shanghai AI Lab in the future.
-My research focus on General Vision and Vision Langauge Reasoning.
-We offer good research platform for our interns.
-If you are interested in internship change at Shanghai AI Lab, please drop me a email at 1155102382@link.cuhk.edu.hk.
+My research focuses on General Vision and Large-scale visual-language pretraining.
+We offer good research platforms and guidance for our interns.
+If you are interested in an internship chance at Shanghai AI Lab, please drop me an email at 1155102382@link.cuhk.edu.hk.